Azure/azure-powershell/src/RedisCache/RedisCache/help/Set-AzRedisCache.md

 ```

 ### -Name
-Specifies the name of the Redis Cache to update.
+Specifies the name of the Azure Cache for Redis to update.

 ```yaml
 Type: System.String